MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

 ## Configure other debugging options (CMake projects)

 You can specify additional command-line arguments for a CMake project in the launch.vs.json file.
-For more information, see [Debug the CMake project](cmake-linux-project.md#debug_cmake_project)
+For more information, see [Debug a CMake Linux project in Visual Studio](cmake-linux-debug.md)

 ## Debug with Attach to Process